Cal State Los Angeles Golden Eagles: Men's soccer

 Since 2018 Michael Erush has been the Head Men's Soccer Coach of the Cal State Los Angeles Golden Eagles at California State University-Los Angeles.

 Baseball

-During Cal State L.A. tenure in Division I, the baseball team achieved notable success, including two appearances in the NCAA Baseball Tournament.
+During Cal State L.A.'s tenure in Division I, the baseball team achieved notable success, including two appearances in the NCAA Baseball Tournament.
 One of the most remarkable achievements in the program's history came in 1977, when the Diablos made an improbable run to the College World Series (CWS).
-That year, CSULA pulled off a stunning feat by defeating the powerhouse University of Southern California (USC) Trojans—who had claimed 10 national championships at the time—twice to emerge from the regional round.
-Their journey continued to the CWS, where the Diablos battled fiercely, ultimately finishing with a 2-2 record and securing a 4th place finish.
+That year, CSULA pulled off a stunning feat by defeating the powerhouse USC Trojans – who had claimed 10 national championships at the time — twice to emerge from the regional round.
+Their journey continued to the CWS, where the Diablos battled fiercely, ultimately finishing with a 2–2 record and securing a 4th place finish.
 This remarkable achievement remains one of the high points in Cal State L.A's baseball legacy, showcasing the team's resilience and skill on the national stage.